-Step 0: Download your SSL certificate from your third-party certificate authority (GoDaddy, etc).
-Note: If you do not have an SSL certificate yet, you will first need to purchase an SSL certificate from a certificate authority like GoDaddy(25%OFF), or checkout my guide on buying a cheap ssl certificate to get the best deal on an SSL cert.
+Step 0: Download your SSL Certificate from your third-party certificate authority (GoDaddy, NameCheap, etc).
+Note: If you do not have an SSL certificate yet, you will first need to purchase an SSL certificate from a certificate authority like NameCheap, or checkout my guide on buying a cheap ssl certificate to get the best deal on an SSL cert.
 You will then need to create an Exchange 2013 certificate request and submit it to your chosen cert authority.

 Step 1: Open Exchange Admin Center (EAC), click Servers > Certificates.

 select the certificate that says “Pending request” in the status.

 click the “Complete” menu item on the right.